Freedom of Information

 For requests made after January 2005 we do not have to provide information if the cost of locating and retrieving it is £450 or more and we can refuse requests from anyone who repeatedly asks for the same or similar information.

-You can also get information leaflets and advice from the links below.
+You can also get information leaflets and advice from the documents available to download below.

 Information Rights Officer